Ax8457/WriteUPs/YWH-Dojo/Dojo43_ CCTV_Manager/README.md

 ````

 ## CVE-2017-18342
 <p align="justify"> This use of PyYaml load method is the subject of a CVE known as <a href="https://nvd.nist.gov/vuln/detail/cve-2017-18342">CVE-2017-18342</a>.
-This is actually a case of insecure YAML deserialization in which an attacker can leverage insecure YAML data load to use Python object constructors and as a result run commands in the environement of the challenge.</p>
+This is actually a case of insecure YAML deserialization in which an attacker can leverage insecure YAML data load to use Python object constructors and as a result run commands in the environment of the challenge.</p>

 ## Flag read
-<p align="justify">In this challenge, Flag is stored in FLAG venv and can be disclose easly using echo or cat.</p>
+<p align="justify">In this challenge, Flag is stored in FLAG venv and can be disclose easly using echo or cat.
+Once token auth is bypassed payloads below can be used to deisplay the Flag.
+A python script is attached to this repo with the full exploit.</p>

 ### solve 1
 <p align="justify">This first YAML payload return the flag in server output using os.system python object:</p>